RicheyLand/ThinkFan/README.md

 ## Dependencies

-* Package `lm-sensors` is required for fan control.
+* It is recommended to have `lm-sensors` package installed.
 * Linux kernel with `thinkpad-acpi` support is required.

 ## Setup